Menu

 • In 2023, Amit became the deputy associate administrator for the Moon to Mars program in ESDMD, where he was the main person in charge of managing risks and making sure all parts of the program worked together smoothly.

-• On 3 September 2025, Amit Kshatriya was named the associate administrator of NASA, where he serves as the highest-ranking civil servant at NASA and as a senior advisor to NASA Administrator Sean Duffy.
+• On 3 September 2025, Amit Kshatriya was named the associate administrator of NASA, serving as the agency’s highest-ranking civil servant and senior advisor to NASA Administrator Sean Duffy.

-• As an associate administrator of NASA, Kshatriya will oversee the 10 center directors and the associate administrators of the mission directorate at NASA Headquarters in Washington.
-Additionally, he serves as the agency’s chief operating officer.
+• As an associate administrator of NASA, Kshatriya oversees the 10 centre directors and the associate administrators of the mission directorate at NASA Headquarters in Washington.
+He also serves as the agency’s chief operating officer.

 • Amit Kshatriya keeps his personal life private.
 He is married and has three children.